thearrival/new-beginning/README.md

 and discover about it and see how its secure in ( vlunerable.com )

-secondly for exploiting there is so many tools .. and the famuse one is :::
+secondly for exploiting there are so many tools .. and the famuse one is :::
 -metasploit \ used for break the vulnerable websites .
 -hydra or xhydra \ used to crack the ports like : ssh,http,smtp,ftp,telnet,RPC .... and much more .